flutter/website/src/content/app-architecture/guide.md

 ---
 title: Guide to app architecture
-short-title: Architecture concepts
+short-title: Architecture guide
 description: >
   The recommended way to architect a Flutter app.
 prev:
     title: Common architecture concepts
     path: /app-architecture/architecture-concepts
-# TODO(ewindmill): add next
+# TODO(ewindmill): add next in PR with "case study"
 ---

 The following pages demonstrate how to build an app using best practices.